-Rachel Tribble’s award-winning artwork has captured a worldwide audience from corporations to private collectors.
-Her dream-like paintings are regarded as “heartfelt” and “esoteric” and are recognized for their meditative quality as emotional experiments in color and light.
+American artist Rachel Tribble’s award winning dream-like paintings are recognized for their meditative quality as experiments in color and light.

-In the late 90’s, Rachel took a hiatus from her life as a professional artist to live and work within the Native American community, where she entered an inspiring journey that took her deeper into the natural world.
+Then Rachel’s career took a turn from her life as a professional artist as she went to live and work within the Native American community.
+There she entered an inspiring journey that took her deeper into the natural world.

-Inspired by the world of the Anishinaabe and Lakota people, Rachel returned in 2003 to her familiar roots as a painter.
-She set forth on a body of work that redefined her ability to ask the viewer to look deeper within the art and, in turn, find peacefulness in the space.
+In the early 2000s propelled by the teachings of the Aninshenabe and Lakota people; she set forth on a body of work that would redefine her ability to ask the viewer to look deeper into the hidden layers of color within the work.
+And in turn, find peacefulness in the space.

-She has been featured in art books and national magazines, and her work has been gifted to nominees of the Academy Awards, the Emmy Awards, and the MTV Movie Awards.
-In 2008 her work for the Epcot International Flower and Garden Festival poster won the IFEA Gold Pinnacle Award for the Walt Disney Company.
-In 2009 she was awarded the Atlanta Design Center’s Visual Display Award.
-In 2012 and 2013 her work was in the Red Dot and Spectrum shows during Art Basel in Miami.
-This year she was invited to Disney World to participate in the Epcot International Festival of the Arts, where her surrealistic paintings on gilded paper sold out, and she’s participating in the 2017 Flower and Garden Festival at Epcot.
+Since then Rachel’s work has been featured in galleries, shown at the Miami Art Week Fairs, in art books, national magazines, gifted to nominees of the Academy Awards, the Emmy Awards, and the MTV Movie Awards, and at EPCOT at Walt Disney World.
+In 2008, her work for the EPCOT International Flower and Garden Festival poster won the IFEA Gold Pinnacle Award for the Walt Disney Company.
+She has also been awarded the Atlanta Design Center’s Visual Display Award and continues to be a participating artist in the EPCOT International Festival of the Arts and the Flower and Garden Festival at Walt Disney World.